 - The Sport BC insurance policies that cover BCSSA members and member clubs contain a contagion exclusion.
 In summary, the Sport BC policies will not cover any claims related to COVID-19.
 The Province's Order in Council No. 459 protects those providing "community recreation or leisure activities" from liability in the event of damages resulting from COVID-19, provided that all applicable guidelines were being followed.
 Clubs are strongly encouraged to read the Order in Council in full and seek independent legal advice where required.
 Clubs are also reminded to follow through on requirements to maintain their standing as a Society, including requirements on holding an AGM. - Clubs should be aware that the BCSSA Agreements and COVID-19 Return to Sport Acknowledgement have been updated.
 All members are required to sign these documents when registering via IceReg.
-Existing members should sign the updated document(s) in addition to the registration forms they have previously completed.
 It is strongly recommended that each club seek independent legal advice. - Review all contracts into which the club has entered (including venue rental, coach/personnel compensation, registration fees).
 Ensure any cancellation deadlines or other clauses are noted and addressed as required. - Develop a WorkSafe BC COVID-19 Safety Plan to protect the club's 'workers'.
 Best practice would be to include all those who do 'work' on behalf of the club, including those who work on a volunteer basis.
 It is mandatory, by order of the Provincial Health Officer, for all employers in BC to have a COVID-19 Safety Plan. viaSport has created a 'sportified' version of the WorkSafe BC COVID-19 Safety Plan template (p37) for clubs to use.
 Clubs who use multiple venues for training should have a COVID-19 Safety Plan for each venue.
 COVID-19 Safety Plans should be clearly communicated to club 'workers' and training on any required skills should be provided. - Despite restrictions on group sizes, ensure the Rule of Two is followed virtually and in-person at all times.